justwalletkk/OTP-Bot/README.md

 # Requirements

-- Visual Studio & its C++ Workload
+- Visual Studio & its Desktop C++ Workload
 - An ngrok account
 - A Twilio account
 - A Twilio number